How Many Carbs Can You Have on Keto?

 3,000+35 grams – 50 grams*

-*50 grams should be the absolute maximum amount of carbs you consume in a day.
+*50 grams should be the maximum amount of carbs you consume daily.
 Eat any more than that, and your body will rely on those carbs for fuel, making it harder to get into Ketosis and, therefore, harder to lose weight.
-It’s actually ideal to stick to between 20-30 grams of net carbs even if you are eating over 3,000 calories.
+Sticking to between 20-30 grams of net carbs is ideal even if you eat over 3,000 calories.

 An Easier Way to Calculate Your Keto Carbs